Edge Cybersecurity in Telecommunications

 Attacks on a telecommunications company's infrastructure can lead to far-reaching consequences that can potentially impact businesses, consumers, government agencies, and entire nations.

-Even though the telecommunications industry is considered more mature in terms of cybersecurity and IoT cybersecurity strategies than other industries like manufacturing, there is still a distinctive and critical need to strengthen cybersecurity initiatives, governance, resiliency, risk management, and threat remediation with a holistic approach that protects against existing, new, and sophisticated software threats and attacks.
+Even though the telecommunications industry is considered more mature in terms of cybersecurity strategies than other industries like manufacturing, there is still a distinctive and critical need to strengthen cybersecurity initiatives, governance, resiliency, risk management, and threat remediation with a holistic approach that protects against existing, new, and sophisticated forms of attack.

-AI EdgeLabs, our flagship cybersecurity product, is a robust, enterprise-grade, and AI-based platform that brings advanced network visibility, cyber threat intelligence for early threat detection, and automated incident response and remediation vital for the newest technologies for the telecommunications industry.
+AI EdgeLabs is a robust, enterprise-grade, and AI-based platform that brings advanced network visibility, early threat detection, and automated incident response and remediation vital for the newest technologies for the telecommunications industry.

-The AI EdgeLabs Sensor embedded with threat analysis software is a proprietary network telemetry and monitoring agent that continuously scans and reports network and Edge/IoT Gateway performance and configuration.
+The AI EdgeLabs Sensor is a proprietary network telemetry and monitoring agent that continuously scans and reports network and Edge/IoT Gateway performance and configuration.

 The AI EdgeLabs Sensor helps: